 C&I Custom Value Use in Measure Implementation

 This section defines the requirements for capturing Custom variables that can be used in place of defaults for select assumptions within the prescriptive measures defined in this statewide TRM.
 This approach is to be used when a variable in a measure formula can be replaced by a verifiable and documented value that is not presented in the TRM.
 This approach assumes that the algorithms presented in the measure are used as stated and only allows changes to certain variable values and is not a replacement algorithm for the measure.
-A custom variable is when customer input is provided to define the number or the value is measured at the site.
+A custom variable is when customer input is provided to define the number, or the value is measured at the site.
 Custom values can also be supplied from product data of the measure installed.
-In certain cases the custom data can be provided from a documented study or report that is applicable to the measure.
+In certain cases, the custom data can be provided from a documented study or report that is applicable to the measure.
 Custom variables and potential sources are clearly defined in the specific measures where “Actual” or “Custom” is noted.

 In exceptional cases where the participant, program administrator, and independent evaluator all agree that the TRM algorithm for a particular energy efficiency measure does not accurately characterize the energy efficiency measure within a project due to the complexity in the design and configuration of the particular energy efficiency project, a more comprehensive custom engineering and financial analysis may be used that more accurately incorporates the attributes of the measure in the complex energy efficiency project.
 In such cases and consistent with Commission policy adopted in ICC Docket No. 17-0270, Program Administrators are subject to retrospective evaluation risk (retroactive adjustments to savings based on ex post evaluation findings) for such projects using customized savings calculations.